Caring for your loved one with congestive heart failure

 - Abstinence from alcohol also becomes a necessity

-- Fluid restriction is a must, as their fluid retention leads to weight gain.
+- Fluid restriction is a must, as fluid retention leads to weight gain.
 Follow the doctor’s advice on regulating their fluid intake.

 - Give them medications on time and take them for regular visits to the doctor.